Helping Others Grieve by Doing and Saying the Right Things

 - Refer to the deceased by name.

-- Commit to contacting your friend on a regular basis, once a week or once a month.
+- Commit to contacting your friend on a regular basis–once a week or once a month.

 - If your friend remains depressed for a long period of time, find a tactful way to suggest therapy.
 Many people reject this idea but it can help.

-Remember, it can take a long time for the grieving person to feel normal again, so don’t expect one visit to cause a change of heart.
+Remember, it can take a long time for a grieving person to feel normal again, so don’t expect one visit to cause a change of heart.
 The most important part of helping a grieving person is being there when they need you, so make yourself available.